TiBillet/Lespass/booking/doc/booking-todo.md

 ## Engine

-- [ ] Fix `select_for_update` — lock Booking rows, not the Resource
+- [x] Fix concurrency — replaced select_for_update on Resource with PostgreSQL SERIALIZABLE isolation (SSI) in validate_new_booking.
-      row.
-The race condition is between concurrent new bookings, not between bookings and resource deletions.
+      No explicit lock needed; SSI handles phantom rows correctly. end_datetime makes the predicate precise (non-overlapping slots on the same resource do not conflict).
 - [x] Apply §15 date filter in `get_existing_bookings_for_resource`
       (depends on end_datetime migration above)